 Congratulations on your decision to enter into the Neurosurgery Match.
 Neurosurgery is a truly rewarding career, and residency training is an exciting first step in your career.
 The UNC Neurosurgery program’s goals include: 1) training residents to be highly skilled and well-rounded neurosurgeons; 2) preparing them to accept positions that are the most desirable for their intended career paths, and 3) achieving this in an atmosphere in which education and teamwork are highly valued.

 - We have two five-bed Epilepsy Monitoring Units.
 One is in the Children’s Hospital and the other on the Neurology/Neurosurgery adult floor.
-We earned Level 4 designation from the National Association of Epilepsy Centers, the highest possible designation.
+We earned a Level 4 designation from the National Association of Epilepsy Centers, the highest possible designation.
 The units support our expanding multidisciplinary epilepsy surgery program.

-- We have a new state-of-the-art Simulation and Skull Base Surgery Lab.
-This joint undertaking, with the Departments of Otolaryngology and Ophthalmology, provides us with the opportunity to develop and teach technical skills in a beautiful new facility that has capabilities for both simulation and cadaver dissection.
+- We have a state-of-the-art Simulation and Skull Base Surgery Lab.
+This joint undertaking, with the Departments of Otolaryngology and Ophthalmology, provides us with the opportunity to develop and teach technical skills in a beautiful facility that has capabilities for both simulation and cadaver dissection.
 The lab was started with a $1M donation from the North Carolina Eye Bank.

 - Our Neurosciences ICU is a 16-bed unit that typically runs at full capacity and is staffed by our Neurocritical care team.
 This team is made up of neurointensivists and nurse practitioners who provide 24/7 coverage of all NeuroICU patients.
 All of our residents rotate through this service during the PGY-1 and PGY-3 years.

 - The campus research engine continues in high gear.
 UNC ranks in the top ten institutions nationwide for NIH funding ($379M). $257M of that goes directly to UNC School of Medicine.
-Institutional strengths that offer opportunity for neurosurgery include global health, oncology, head injury, neuro-imaging, gene therapy and nanotechnology
+Institutional strengths that offer opportunity for neurosurgery include global health, oncology, head injury, neuro-imaging, gene therapy and nanotechnology.

 - The Department of Neurosurgery continues to grow along with our entire UNC Health Care System.
 We currently have 11 neurosurgeons, one medical endocrinologist and one neuro-oncologist, providing services on the UNC Medical Center Hospitals as well as at hospitals in Pinehurst and High Point, NC.